What is House and Pet Sitting?

 For both homeowners and house-sitters house-sitting can be so much more if a good relationship and trust is established and the work is accomplished in the spirit of the agreement.
 It can be the root of a most fulfilling and relaxing working/holiday for both parties.
 What’s the big secret to making this arrangement work well for both parties?

-TOP TIP in our experience when you ask what is house sitting consider the following …
+TOP TIP in our experience when you ask about house sitting consider the following …

-House-sitting is not a home-exchange or a house-swap.
+A housesit is not a home-exchange or a house-swap.
 It does not require one homeowner to meet the needs of another in order to find some where to go.
-It is in fact a temporary arrangement made by one homeowner preparing for their own absence from home – they make their home available for a housesit in exchange for house-sitters to care for their property and pets.
+It is in fact a temporary arrangement made by one homeowner preparing for their own absence from home.
+They make their home available for a housesit in exchange for house-sitters to care for their property and pets.

 And house-sitters make their presence known to the homeowner as suitable candidates to take on that house-sit assignment.